 - Collect rain water

-- Shovel your snow with a shovel, it doesn’t require a machine
+- Shovel your snow with a shovel

 - See if your park district gives away mulch